AK81

-AK81 are a Danish street gang involved in drug and gun trafficking as well as proxenetism and human trafficking.
-They are a "support gang" (also referred to as "puppet clubs" by law enforcement) of the Hells Angels MC although members are not required to own a motorcycle or wear a patched kutte-style club vests.
+AK81 are a Danish street gang involved in drug and gun trafficking as well as proxenetism They are a "support gang" (also referred to as "puppet clubs" by law enforcement) of the Hells Angels MC although members are not required to own a motorcycle or wear a patched kutte-style club vests.
 Because of this, along with high-running racial tensions, they are recruiting much faster than the Hells Angels in Denmark, which makes them one of the most influential and powerful crime groups in Europe.
 AK stands for "Altid Klar", which is Danish for Always Ready, and 81 is synonymous with the letters HA - the abbreviation of "Hells Angels".
 The gang was formed in 2007 to combat immigrant street gangs in a feud over the lucrative illegal hashish market.
 This means that they essentially provide muscle for the Hells Angels.
 They were estimated to have around 300 members in 2007.

 The war emerged as a conflict between the Hells Angels and AK81 against united gangs of immigrants.

 On 12 January 2008, an AK81 member stabbed two immigrants on Munkemøllestræde in Odense and was sequentially arrested.
 The man was convicted and sentenced on 25 May 2008 to one and a half years in prison.
 AK81 members clashed with immigrant groups at the Odense courthouse during the man's trial.
 AK81 members again fought with immigrants at the district court in Odense on 12 June 2008 when an AK81 member allegedly threatened an immigrant with a knife.
 On 5 August 2008, the Hells Angels' newly-opened clubhouse on Petersmindevej in Odense was strafed with gunfire.